godotengine/godot-docs/classes/class_displayserver.rst

 :ref:`Error<enum_@GlobalScope_Error>` **dialog_show**\ (\ title\: :ref:`String<class_String>`, description\: :ref:`String<class_String>`, buttons\: :ref:`PackedStringArray<class_PackedStringArray>`, callback\: :ref:`Callable<class_Callable>`\ )

-Shows a text dialog which uses the operating system's native look-and-feel. ``callback`` will be called when the dialog is closed for any reason.
+Shows a text dialog which uses the operating system's native look-and-feel. ``callback`` should accept a single :ref:`int<class_int>` parameter which corresponds to the index of the pressed button.

-\ **Note:** This method is implemented only on macOS.
+\ **Note:** This method is implemented only on macOS and Windows.

 .. rst-class:: classref-item-separator